 - Migrant remittances worldwide drop in 2015 for first time since Great Recession, August 2016

 - Changing Patterns of Global Migration and Remittances, December 2013

 - Remittances to Latin America Recover—but Not to Mexico, November 2013

 There was no data provided for the selected field.

-"Remittances" are funds or other assets that migrants send to their home countries, either directly or in the form of compensation for border, short-term and seasonal employees.
-Total remittances received by a country, as reported by the World Bank, include remittances sent via formal channels such as banks and other businesses that transfer money.
+"Remittances" are funds or other assets that migrants send to their home countries.
+Remittances displayed in this interactive, as reported by the World Bank, include remittances sent via formal channels such as banks and other businesses that transfer money.
 Remittance data in this interactive are provided by the World Bank and follow World Bank definitions adopted from the International Monetary Fund nations (World Bank, 2016).
-Countries with no data have no known remittance flows.
+Countries with no data in the interactive have no known remittance flows.
 Estimates less than $1 million are shown as <$1,000,000.
 Estimates of $1 million or greater are rounded to the nearest million.
 Country remittance flow totals are based on unrounded data.
-If unofficial remittances were counted, the total could be as much as 50% higher or more, according to household surveys and other evidence cited by the World Bank (World Bank, 2005).
+If unofficial remittances were counted, such as funds not sent through formal channels or other tangible items, the total could be as much as 50% higher or more, according to household surveys and other evidence cited by the World Bank (World Bank, 2005).
 Remittance flows presented in this map are based in part on World Bank estimates derived from a statistical model.
 For more information, see Ratha and Shaw, 2007.

 *According to the State Bank of Pakistan, in FY 2016 remittances from Pakistan to India were $116,000 and remittances from India to Pakistan were $329,000.

 **Remittances from Israel to Lebanon and Lebanon to Israel are not available.